Cody Bellinger Preview, Player Props: Cubs vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 26th in MLB with a collective 8.1 strikeouts per nine innings.
+- The 8.1 strikeouts per nine innings compiled by the Royals pitching staff ranks 26th in MLB.

-- Royals pitchers combine to give up 152 total home runs at a rate of 1.2 per game (to rank 21st in baseball).
+- Royals pitchers combine to give up 154 total home runs at a clip of 1.2 per game (to rank 19th in the league).

 © 2023 Data Skrive.
 All rights reserved.